Walleza1/small-projects/HTML_Animations/README.md

 The Snake game.
 Use arrow for moving, space for pause.

   You lose if you touch the border, or if you step on your tail.

+## Space Invaders

+Funny game.
+Drawing aliens and spaceship.
+Shooting and killing aliens ( no racism )